timwis/soda-geoservices/README.md

 # SODA GeoServices
 Query [Esri Geoservices](http://geoservices.github.io/) using a [SODA2](https://dev.socrata.com/docs/queries/)-style API

 This is still a work in progress.
-Check out the [progress](https://github.com/timwis/soda-geoservices/issues/1) and [tests](test/soda-geoservices.js) to get an idea for the functionality.
+Check out the [list of features](https://github.com/timwis/soda-geoservices/issues/1) and [tests](test/soda-geoservices.js) to get an idea for the functionality.

 ## Why?
 Geoservices are incredibly powerful but have a complex query structure as a result, and